stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 acceptable, but there is no guarantee that state will remain constant until after the open transaction is executed.

-It is critical to check the state of the other participants multi-sig account and their trustlines after opening the channel because there is no way for participants to guarantee that the other participant has not altered its state.
+It is critical to check the state of the other participants account and their trustlines after opening the channel because there is no way for participants to guarantee that the other participant has not altered its state.
 For example, the other participant could add an additional signer to their